Glass Extension Designs for Every Style of Home

 The structural beams and fins are held in place with minimal stainless steel brackets to create a deceptively simple appearance.

-Bigger is not always better — as this small glass box extension by Syte Architects demonstrates.
-A larger extension will ultimately require more structural calculations, and therefore carry higher costs.
+Bigger is not always better – as this small glass box extension by Syte Architects demonstrates.
+A larger extension will ultimately require more structural calculations, and therefore carry higher glass extension costs.
 In order to make the most of the garden views, Syte Architects built the structural glass box (£16,000 from Cantifix) on a brick platform, giving the project a unique look.

 "Extensions where the majority of the walls and roof are constructed from glass are a lot more sensitive to the orientation of the extension," warns Mat Barns of CAN.
 "If they are orientated south then there is a danger of too much solar gain and overheating issues.
-Constructionally they also need to be a lot more accurate than a block or brick construction and specialist glass designers are often needed."
+Constructionally, they also need to be a lot more accurate than a block or brick construction and specialist glass designers are often needed."

 Before adding a glass extension, be sure to find out how to prevent overheating in homes.